7 Engaging lesson ideas and holiday activities for the classroom

 6. Listen to Flocabulary’s Year in Rap

 Flocabulary’s Year in Rap is a great way to summarize the past 12 months of current events with your students.
-Check out the Week in Rap page starting December 15th for this year’s Year in Rap.
+Check out the Week in Rap page starting December 15th for this year’s Year in Rap to add it your December holiday lesson plans.
 Use Lyric Lab to have your students create their own 2023 rap!

 And when it’s an hour before the break, and you need something else to do…

-Instead of showing a movie, let students pick their favorite Flocabulary videos from the past few months and watch them during class.
+As you wrap up your classroom holiday activities, let students pick their favorite Flocabulary videos from the past few months and watch them during class instead of watching a movie.
+Create a playlist of your students’ favorite videos and watch them together one by one.
 They’ll review important concepts from the school year so far if nothing else!

 Start teaching holidays in the classroom